 Q: What are the differences between the ISA 430 MK II and the ISA 430?

 A: The MK II has variable mic-pre impedance, as featured on the ISA 428 Pre Pack, allowing the performance of the unit and microphone connected to be tailored to a suitable level and response.
 The MK II runs up to 192kHz, with 1- and 2-wire modes selectable at the rear plus SPDIF available on optical cable.
 The MK II has dBFS metering on the right hand side with optional viewing of the ADC inputs, as well as a VU meter with selectable calibration and additional sidechain view.
 The compressor on the new model has a variable blend, with a dial to adjust the mix, and contains VCA and opto-circuitry.
 The 'limiter-configurable' nature of the opto means there are a total of three types of compressor.
 Also, the 'auto release' now has its own dedicated switch and the compressor can be positioned 'post-sum' or ?pre-EQ?.
 The 'soft limiting' of the MK II can be used on analogue and digital outputs simultaneously.
-The MK II's shelving includes 2 extra frequencies per band: 20 and 655Hz for LF and 1.5 and 2.2kHz for HF.
+The MK II's shelving has 2 extra frequencies per band: 20 and 655Hz for LF and 1.5 and 2.2kHz for HF.
 The mic-pre transformer features an optional inductor circuit for boosting HF and adding 'air' to the signal, and its gain controls are identical to the ISA 428.
 There are two inserts on the MK II, both being 'split-configurable' with movable routing facilities.
 Lastly, the MK II's ADC inputs are both XLR and the line input is now routed through the input transformer as with the ISA 220 and 428

 Gain Range: +10dB to +40dB continuously variable